 Oviatt, a self-educated architect, worked on projects with Frank Lloyd Wright and Charles Schweinfurth.
 He studied architecture in several offices in Cleveland.
 He worked as a draftsman for the firm of Hardway & Williams from 1889-1891.

-Indoors, the open floor plan, reflected the influence of one of Oviatt’s contemporaries, Frank Lloyd Wright.
-Rooms were separated by stained and highly polished wood dividers, which did not rise to the ceiling, creating a feeling of airiness and openness throughout the public rooms.
+Indoors, the open floor plan reflected the influence of one of Oviatt’s contemporaries, Frank Lloyd Wright.
+Rooms were separated by stained and highly polished wood dividers, which did not rise to the ceiling, creating a feeling of airiness and openness throughout the public spaces.
 A stained-glass skylight provided soft light over the entrance.